RalphHightower/blog/_posts/2024/09/2024-09-10-TheDebate.md

 That fall, Pence made Harris sometimes struggle to defend Biden’s positions.
 Now, her task will be to defend not just Biden’s record, but her own role in that record and what policies she would pursue as president.

-Short, one of Pence’s top aides, noted that Republicans and the media have raised questions about more liberal positions Harris took in her 2020 primary campaign, especially on fracking, universal healthcare, reparations for slavery and how to treat migrants who cross the U.S. border illegally.
+Short, one of Pence’s top aides, noted that [Trumpians](https://www.gop.com/) and the media have raised questions about more liberal positions Harris took in her 2020 primary campaign, especially on fracking, universal healthcare, reparations for slavery and how to treat migrants who cross the U.S. border illegally.

 “We were surprised that she missed some opportunities (against Pence) when the conversation was centered around policy,” Short said.